Spanish definite and indefinite articles are great because in most situations you’ll use them in the same way as English articles.

 Español: Juan vende ordenadores.

-English: Felipe doesn’t eat meat.
+English: Felipe doesn’t like meat.

 Español: Felipe no come carne.